 So, The Second Treatise of the Great Seth divides people into the ignorant (people of flesh), ordinary Christians (people of soul) and members of the perfect assembly – Gnostics (people of spirit).

 Christ teaches he has come to his own and has united with them.
 He says,

 “Our thought was one with their thought, so they understood what I was saying”.
 Jesus concludes:

 “They have come to know fully and completely that the One Who Is is one, and all are one.
 They have been taught about the One and the assembly and the members of the assembly.
 For the Father of the All is immeasurable and immutable, mind, word, division, jealousy, fire, yet he is simply one, all in all in a single principle, because all are from a single spirit.”

 This text is a document with poetry and power.
 Religious scholars do not know who wrote it, but believe it was written in the 2nd century in Alexandria.

-I believe it was written by Jude, son of Sarah and grandson of Yeshua and Mary Magdalene, at Lake Mareotis at the end of the 1st century.
+I believe The Second Treatise of the Great Seth, along with the rest of Codex VII (The Paraphrase of Shem, The Revelation of Peter, The Teachings of Silvanus and The Three Steles of Seth) was written by Jude, son of Sarah and grandson of Yeshua and Mary Magdalene, at Lake Mareotis at the end of the 1st century.